cloudentity/ce-samples-springboot-rs-api/springboot-rs-single-auth-server/README.md

 ## Overview

-This project has a sample Spring boot application that models an API resource server.
+Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+In this guide, we will configure a spring boot based API application that uses Spring Security to protect API endpoints.
+API endpoint access is enforced as per the [Bearer Token Usage specification for the The OAuth 2.0 Authorization Framework as defined in RFC6750](https://tools.ietf.org/html/rfc6750).
+Any party in possession of a bearer token (a "bearer") can use it to get access to the associated resources.

-This project also showcases the configuration that validates the Bearer token against a single OAuth server.
-In this case Cloudentity will be the OAuth authorization server that issues the OAuth access token and associated scopes within the Bearer.
-Any API access using the Bearer token will be protected by verifying that Cloudentity is the actual issuer of the token with Spring Security configurations.
+The [Spring boot](https://spring.io/projects/spring-boot) application models an API resource server and will be configured to trust the Bearer token issued by multiple OAuth authorization server(s).
+Cloudentity platform authorization server level multitenancy inherently allows you to model multiple authorization servers.
+In this guide, a single workspace can be created within a Cloudentity tenant and the OAuth authorization server(workspace) can issue OAuth access tokens and associated scopes within the Bearer token.
+Any API access within this application using the Bearer token issued by Cloudentity authorization server, will be protected by verifying that Cloudentity is the actual issuer of the token using Spring Security configurations.

 ![Alt text](spring-boot-api-single-auth-server.jpeg "Spring Boot Resource Server")